TumiLabsJN/rumiaifinal/TEMPORAL_MARKERS_DOCUMENTATION.md

 # Temporal Markers - Complete Technical Documentation

+**Version**: 2.0.0
+**Last Updated**: 2025-01-11
+**Status**: Fully integrated as 8th analysis type in Python-only pipeline

 ## 1. Overview

 Temporal markers are a sophisticated feature in RumiAI that analyzes specific time windows in videos to extract engagement patterns.
 The system focuses on two critical periods:

 - **First X seconds** (default: 5 seconds) - The "hook window" where viewers decide to continue watching
 - **Last Y%** (default: 15%) - The "CTA window" where creators typically place calls-to-action

+## Integration Status

+Temporal markers have been fully integrated as the **8th analysis type** in RumiAI's Python-only processing pipeline:

+- ✅ Added to all 3 documentation files (ML_FEATURES, FlowStructure, Codemappingfinal)
+- ✅ Integrated with backward compatibility (3-file output structure)
+- ✅ Works in both URL and Video ID processing flows
+- ✅ Zero-cost processing ($0.00) with instant execution (0.001s)

 ## 2. Architecture